-- Use "Record Interval" to select the desired interval option (Distance, Time, or Auto). - Use "Value" (or "Resolution") to enter the desired value. - Use "Wrap When Full" to check or uncheck this feature.
+- Use "Record Interval" to select the desired interval option (Distance, Time, or Auto). - Use "Normal" interval or enter the desired value. - Use "Wrap When Full" to check or uncheck this feature.
 (When unchecked, the track log is recorded until the available memory is full and then stops.)